Michael C. Carlos Museum: Collection and activities

 The museum's collections comprise more than 25,000 works, and the facility attracts 120,000 visitors annually.
 In addition to permanent and temporary exhibitions, the museum is a source of educational programming, providing lectures, symposia, workshops, performances, and festivals.
 The Carlos Museum also operates a teaching laboratory and conservation center, and publishes scholarly catalogues.
 The museum also brings art, history, and archaeology to the classroom of Georgia children through its outreach program, Art Odyssey.
-The Carlos Museum also runs Odyssey Online, a Web site for school-age children that explores the various cultures reflected in the museum's collections.
+The Carlos Museum also runs Odyssey Online, a Website for school-age children that explores the various cultures reflected in the museum's collections.

 The museum's permanent Egyptian holdings were bolstered with the acquisition of 145 works from Canada's Niagara Falls Museum in 1999.
 The elaborately decorated ancient coffins and mummies of both humans and animals form the centerpiece of the permanent exhibition of ancient Egyptian art.
 Also in 1999, Carlos bequeathed a $10 million gift specifically for the purchase of ancient Greek and Roman pieces.
 As a result, the museum now owns and exhibits the finest existing portrait of the Roman emperor Tiberius and one of the country's best examples of Hellenistic sculpture, a depiction of Terpsichore, the Greek muse of dance.
 A total of 450 works of art are now on display in galleries devoted to Greek and Roman art.

 In 1999, the Carlos Museum purchased an unidentified male mummy that some thought could be a New Kingdom pharaoh.
 Through research and collaboration with Emory University medical experts, museum scholars were able to identify the mummy as pharaoh Ramesses I. The museum returned the mummy to Egypt in 2003 as a gift of goodwill and international cultural cooperation.
 His remains are permanently on display in a plexiglass case at the Luxor Museum.

-On June 6, 2006 the museum purchased a headless statue Venus, for $968,000 at a Sotheby's auction in New York.
+On June 6, 2006 the museum purchased a headless statue of Venus, for $968,000 at a Sotheby's auction in New York.
 A private collector in Houston, Texas, agreed to sell to whoever purchased the body, the head as well, which was last documented attached to the body in 1836.
 The head was sold for an additional $50,000.